ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Passing Criteria:
 * A BPI Subject successfully authenticates using either of the supported authentication protocols with the BPI.
 * The BPI processes the authentication request without errors and follows the chosen protocol.
-* The BPI accurately validates the BPI Subject's identity through the the authentication flow.
+* The BPI accurately validates the BPI Subject's identity through the authentication flow.

 Note: Each authentication step should occur independently and without interference from previous steps.